Credit: Farm Transparency Project

 Animals Australia team

-Animals Australia has just filed a proceeding in the Supreme Court of Victoria that challenges the legality of suffocating pigs inside gas chambers — one of the cruellest killing methods of pigs in the world today.
+In 2023, Animals Australia filed proceedings in the Supreme Court of Victoria to challenge the legality of suffocating pigs inside gas chambers — one of the cruellest killing methods of pigs in the world today.
+After more than two years of drawn-out legal processes, this critical case for pigs is still active.

-Earlier this year, the Farm Transparency Project media exposé provided a disturbing insight into the traumatic final moments of most pigs killed for meat – their pain, their distress, and their prolonged suffering as they suffocate and slowly lose consciousness.
+Farm Transparency Project’s 2023 media exposé provided a confronting insight into the traumatic final moments of most pigs killed for meat — their pain, distress, and prolonged suffering as they suffocate and slowly lose consciousness.

 Caring Australians were horrified to see (and hear) terrified pigs thrashing in agony, and naturally asked the question, “how can this be legal?.”

-Well, after months of scrutiny with some of the finest legal minds in the country, we’ve built a case that argues it isn’t.
+After months of scrutiny with some of the finest legal minds in the country, we built a case to argue that it isn’t.

-Changing laws is a long and difficult process.
-But this case is about upholding the current law, which we will argue is unable to be met by slaughterhouses that use the cruel gassing method.
+Changing laws is a long and challenging process.
+But this case is about upholding the current law, which we will continue to argue is unable to be met by slaughterhouses that use the cruel gassing method.

 DONATE NOW